slurmulon/gooey-spec/IDEAS.md

 #### Custom

 ```
-action (context, entity, data)
+action ({ context, entity, instance }, data)
 ```

 Where `context` is implicitly provided and contains:
- - `commit`
- - `dispatch`
+ - `commit`: Calls a mutation on a single entity instance
+ - `dispatch`: Calls an action on a single entity instance
+ - `broadcast`: Calls an action scoped to the entity's context, affecting all entity instances

 And `entity` is implicitly provided and contains:
- - `data`
  - `rels`
  - `context`

+And `instance` is implicitly provided and contains the canonical normalized representation/state of the entity instance

-And `data` is an arbitrary object provided by the user
+And `data` is an arbitrary object provided by the user that may be delagated to mutations

 ## Mutations

-Reserved and user-provided functions that implement and commit state transitions
+Reserved and user-provided functions that implement and commit state transitions to entity instances and contexts

 Whenever `context` or `semantics` are mutated, they will invoke the context `@strategies` defined in the parent `Gooey.Outline`.